Timeline of the COVID-19 pandemic in Quebec: May

-May 3 — As Montrealers experienced their second day of +20 °C (68 °F) weather of the year and began crowding into parks, the city announced the closure of the parking lots at La Fontaine Park, Maisonneuve Park, Jarry Park, Frédéric-Back Park, and the Île de la Visitation nature park, effective May 3, 2020.
+May 3 – As Montrealers experienced two consecutive days of +20 °C (68 °F) weather and began crowding into parks, the city announced the closure of the parking lots at La Fontaine Park, Maisonneuve Park, Jarry Park, Frédéric-Back Park, and the Île de la Visitation nature park, effective May 3, 2020.

-May 4 — Premier Legault postpones the reopening of businesses in Montreal to May 11.
+May 4 – Premier Legault postpones the reopening of businesses in Montreal to May 11.
 In an interview with the Téléjournal, Mayor Plante says she has already ordered 50,000 masks for the population.
 In addition, the STM announces that 6 of their buses will be transformed into mobile testing clinics.

-May 5 — Patients with COVID-19 in the Greater Montreal Region begin being transferred to hospitals outside the city in order to relieve some pressure on the Montreal health system.
+May 5 – Patients with COVID-19 in the Greater Montreal Region begin being transferred to hospitals outside the city in order to relieve some pressure on the Montreal health system.
 The STM announces that it will start installing plexiglass panels to protect its drivers.

-May 6 — The state of emergency is extended until May 13.
+May 6 – The state of emergency is extended until May 13.

-May 7 — The Quebec government postpones the reopening of shops, schools and daycare services in the greater Montreal region to May 25.
+May 7 – The Quebec government postpones the reopening of shops, schools and daycare services in the greater Montreal region to May 25.
 The federal government confirms that 1,020 soldiers of the Canadian Army have been deployed to 20 different long-term care homes, all in the greater Montreal area.
 The City of Montreal announces a grant of $5 million to help local merchants, cultural enterprises, and social economy businesses.

 In their second report on the evolution of the pandemic in Quebec, epidemiologists predict that the current deconfinement plan for the Greater Montreal region could result in 150 deaths per day by July 2020.

 May 8 - The STM unveils its deconfinement plan for public transit.
 According to the STM, a maximum of 150 people per metro train and 15 people per bus would be necessary to enforce social distancing rules.
 To do this, the transport company would need 8,000 buses and 800 metro trains.
 The STM currently has 1,425 buses and 97 metro trains.

-May 10 — During the week of May 10, 267 statements of offense for non-compliance with distancing measures were submitted by the Montreal police force (SPVM), while 199 had been issued the previous week.
+May 10 – During the week of May 10, 267 statements of offense for non-compliance with distancing measures were submitted by the Montreal police force (SPVM), while 199 had been issued the previous week.

-May 13 — The state of emergency is extended until May 20.
+May 13 – The state of emergency is extended until May 20.

-May 14 — During his first press conference in Montreal, Premier François Legault announces that Montreal schools will not reopen until September 2020.
+May 14 – During his first press conference in Montreal, Premier François Legault announces that Montreal schools will not reopen until September 2020.
 He also strongly recommends that users of public transport wear masks.
 Benoit Dorais announces that "face covers" are going to be distributed starting on May 18 in the metro.

-May 15 — Premier Legault announces that the Quebec government will donate 1 million masks to Montreal, in addition to financial assistance of $6 million to various public transit organizations in the Greater Montreal region.
+May 15 – Premier Legault announces that the Quebec government will donate 1 million masks to Montreal, in addition to financial assistance of $6 million to various public transit organizations in the Greater Montreal region.